 This Addendum exists to ensure that there are sufficient security guarantees in place and that the processing conducted by Arctic Wolf on behalf of Customer complies with obligations equivalent to those in the GDPR.

 How to accept this Addendum

-This Addendum consists of two parts: the main terms, and Exhibit A (Standard Contractual Clauses).
+This Addendum consists of the main terms, Exhibit A (Standard Contractual Clauses), and Exhibit B (UK Addendum to EU SCCs).

 To accept this Addendum: